andydoro/IMA767_MEDP349_Spring2019/midterm.md

 Think about what lighting technology (or technologies) you'd like to use, what material, and diffusion of the light (such as with a lamp shade).
 One interesting technology for diffusion is the [light valve](https://www.adafruit.com/product/3330), which changes opacity depending on the voltage applied to it.

+You can also consider other interesting optical properties such as total internal reflection, used to great effect in this [rainbow light sculpture](https://learn.adafruit.com/glue-stick-archway).

 ## Inspiration